-Recently, there has been an increase in several hazards to international travelers.
-These include technology and identity theft.
-The theft of personal information may damage you personally and financially.
-Allowing sensitive information or research to be disclosed while abroad may violate U.S. Export Control laws.
-Violations can subject you as an individual, and the University as an institution, to possible criminal and civil penalties.
+Along with the tremendous rewards of international travel, we face a number of hazards.
+These hazards include technology and identity theft.
+The theft of personal information may damage you personally or financially.
+Allowing sensitive information or research to be disclosed while abroad may violate U.S. export control laws.
+Violations can subject you as an individual and the University as an institution to possible criminal and civil penalties.
 The following tips will help minimize your risk.
-If you have any questions about these guidelines, please contact the Export Control Administrator.
-Additionally, please consider the following:
+If you have any questions about these guidelines, please contact an Export Control Administrator.

-Do not update any software or allow other changes to your computer through foreign internet connections.
-The FBI has recently identified malicious software that may be disguised as an update to a legitimate program, like Adobe Flash Player.
+- Update all software and apps before you go.
+Do not update apps or allow changes to your computer through internet connections abroad.
+The FBI has identified malicious software disguised as updates to legitimate software.

-The fact that an academic traveler merely carries certain information or software to another country on a laptop or other storage device is sufficient for federal agencies to consider the information or software exported to that country, even if not actively used by the traveler in a presentation, discussion, or research while abroad.
+When a CSU traveler carries certain information or software to another country on a laptop, tablet, or phone, federal agencies consider the information or software exported to that country, even if not actively used in a presentation, discussion, or research while abroad.

 For more information about travel to your destination, please consult these resources: